-Uri: The Surgical Strike Review
+Uri: The Surgical Strike Hindi Movie

 The first half of the film establishes the hard working commandos beautifully.
 They work on the North-East Manipur-Myanmar border, they defend our borders in North-West in Kashmir.
 They are daring and yet family men.
 The bosses both of the armed forces and the politicians in the capital are very supportive and make sure brave officers don't retire, but set to a desk job so that saves him (and the country) from a resignation.

 Vicky Kaushal is Major Vihaan Shergill a fearless commando, unafraid to go mano-a-mano with terrorists is the hero of the film.
 He wants to take voluntary retirement after a successful ambush of terrorists and insurgents in the North East because his mother (Swaroop Sampat) is suffering from Alzheimer's.
 His brother in law is Mohit Raina (of the TV show about Shiva fame) who is also a fearless Army commando captain who is now posted in Uri, an army camp base in Kashmir.